Forex Trading for Students: Can You Start With $100?

 Introduction to Forex Trading for Students

-Currency pairs form the foundation of international financial transactions.
-The forex market involves the simultaneous buying and selling of these pairs, such as EUR/USD.
-Each pair represents an exchange rate, showing how much one currency is worth in terms of another.
+Currency pairs are key in international money deals.
+The forex market buys and sells these pairs, like EUR/USD.
+Each pair shows how much one currency is worth in another.

 What is Forex Trading?